-Housing Authority of Lubbock is a public housing agency in Lubbock, Texas that participates in the Section 8 Housing Choice Voucher (HCV), Public Housing, Family Self-sufficiency, Veteran Affairs Supportive Housing (VASH), and Mainstream Voucher programs.
+Housing Authority of Lubbock is a Public Housing Agency that participates in the Section 8 Housing Choice Voucher (HCV), Public Housing, Family Self-Sufficiency, Veteran Affairs Supportive Housing (VASH), and Mainstream Voucher programs.

 Housing Authority of Lubbock serves Lubbock.

 More information about Housing Authority of Lubbock can be found on its website at http://lubbockha.org/.

 As of 03/27/2019, Housing Authority of Lubbock is billing for Section 8 Housing Choice Voucher port-in requests.
 Learn more about porting Housing Choice Vouchers to a new area here.